All Collections

 • Checking the Always start from a blank project box hides your templates from displaying in the future when adding a new project.

-• To restore your templates to the project creation screen, click the Manage templates menu and check the Show templates when I create new projects box.
+• To restore your templates to the project creation screen, click on Manage templates on the Projects page and check the Show templates when I create new projects box.

 Did this answer your question?